ShadowNinjaXD/CypherSetupCollection/README.md

 ### Additional Conditions

-- This document is provided for informational purposes only and may be used, distributed, and modified under the condition that proper credit is given to the original creator and the document's source.
+- This document may be used, distributed, and modified provided that proper credit is given to the original creator.
-- Any alterations must retain all original copyright and ownership information, and any embedded links within this document must remain intact and unaltered.
+- All alterations must retain original copyright and ownership information, and any embedded links must remain intact.
-- Unauthorized removal or modification of links, copyright statements, or creator information is strictly prohibited.
+- Unauthorized removal or modification of links, copyright statements, or creator information is prohibited.
-- For any inquiries regarding permissions beyond the scope of this statement, please contact the original creator.
+- For inquiries beyond the scope of this license, please contact the original creator.

 ## Contact Information

-For questions, additional permissions, or clarifications, please reach out to:
+For questions, permissions beyond the scope of this license, or further clarifications, please contact:

 - **Original Creator**: Shadow Demon
 - **Contact Email**: [your-email@example.com]